 Cash receipts must be deposited with the Cashiers Office using the BANNER TWADEPO Department Deposit form.
 For BANNER access to this form, and to schedule attendance at a training class, please contact the Business Affairs Scheduling Coordinator at 346-2387.
 Training Class

 Cash receipts [includes currency and checks] must be deposited with the Cashiers Office at least once a week.
 However, when $1,000 or more is on hand, it must be deposited within the next business day.
 All cash and checks not deposited immediately should be secured in a safe or locked filing cabinet.
 Deposits should be made immediately if the department lacks secure safekeeping for holding funds.

-All departmental deposits must be transported to BAO Cashiers in person.
-Deposit envelopes are to be placed in the secured drop box in the first floor lobby.
+All departmental deposits must be transported to BA Cashiers in person.
+Deposit envelopes are to be placed in the secured drop box in the first floor lobby at the Thompson's University Center.
 Deposits must include two completed copies of the BANNER TWADEPO Department Deposit form.
 One copy will be returned to the department immediately as verification of the deposit.
 Departments should revise their internal processes to include verification that the departmental copy of the Department Deposit Report was returned indicating the deposit was received in the Cashiers office.

 Departmental deposits must be transported using tamper-proof, self-sealing poly bags.
 These bags are available through Cashiers (6-3154).
 Each bag is individually numbered and features a tear-off receipt.
 It is recommended that the deposit preparer retain the tear-off receipt and attach to the departments copy of the validated Department Deposit Report for tracking purposes.

 Cash shortages > $20 must be immediately reported to the Cashier's Office (6-3154).

 Deposits should be made by 3:30PM.Back to Top